This is an image showing a Martian sunset.

 You might also be interested in:

 This image shows how cold the surface of Mars can be.
-The temperature data is from the Mars Global Surveyor mission.
+The temperature was measured by the Mars Global Surveyor spacecraft.
 The scale to the left shows that purple regions are the coldest, about -170 degrees...more

 On this map of Mars, the lightly cratered Tharsis Ridge is shown, as well as the heavily cratered Martian highlands (near the bottom of the picture), and Valles Marineris to the right.
 The volcanoes are...more

 On Mars, the water is trapped, frozen, within the ground.
 Nevertheless, there is evidence for running water on Mars.
 When the water is melted and released to the surface, it will run from higher ground...more

 The drawing shows a crossection of the crust, and the unusual altitude variation of the Martian surface.
 The figure illustrates the depth of frozen ground at various latitudes, called the cryosphere.
 The...more

 Separate from the Martian outflow channels, or the river valley networks, are large Martian lakes (600 km, or ~1000 miles across) which exhibit evidence of a periodic and catastrophic release of water...more

 This is an image of fog in a Martian canyon.
 The presence of fog provides evidence of water, and a water cycle on Mars.
 More fog has been seen in images returned by Mars Global Surveyor of the south polar...more

 The Martian climate is more influenced by the shape of the Martian orbit than the climate of the Earth is influenced by the shape of the Earth's orbit.
 The orbit of Mars is more oval-shaped than that...more